keesiemeijer/wp-update/README.md

 wp-update <path/to/website> --plugins --themes
 ```

-**Note**: Check your website if your site was updated!
+**Note**: After updating it's recommended you inspect your website.

 ## Backups

 Backups are only created when something is updated.
 Newer backups replace previous backups as not to clutter your website.
 The `plugins` and `themes` folder backups are made before updating plugins or themes.
 Database backups are created before and after updating.

 **Note**: Test the database backups made by this script before you rely on this feature.

 ## Backup Directory

-The backup directory should not be publicly accessible.
-That's why backups are saved outside the website path you used provide `<path/to/website>`.
-The backup directory `wp-update-backups` is saved in the parent directory of the path used.
+The backup directory should ***not*** be publicly accessible.
+That's why backups are saved outside the website path you provide in `<path/to/website>`.
+The backup directory called `wp-update-backups` is saved in the parent directory of the path provided.

 For example, if you used this command
 ```